ryangerardwilson/rgwfuncs/README.md

     # Launch the interactive shell with local variables
     interactive_shell(locals())

 Subsequently, in the interactive shell you can use any library in your python file, as well as all rgwfuncs methods (even if they are not imported).
-Notice the while pandas and numpy are available in the shell as a result of importing them in the above scripy, the rgwfuncs method `first_n_rows` was not imported - yet is available for use.
+Notice, that while pandas and numpy are available in the shell as a result of importing them in the above script, the rgwfuncs method `first_n_rows` was not imported - yet is available for use.

     Welcome to the rgwfuncs interactive shell.
     >>> pirst_n_rows(df, 2)